Back to the Future Part III: Plot

-In November 1955, moments after witnessing Emmett "Doc" Brown disappear in his DeLorean, Marty McFly learns that Doc was sent 70 years in the past to 1885.
-(Note: As depicted at the end of Back to the Future Part II (1989).)
-Using information from Doc's 1885 letter, Marty and the 1955 Doc find and repair the DeLorean so Marty can return to 1985.
-However, after finding it, Marty comes across a tombstone with Doc's name, with the inscription stating that Doc was shot by Biff Tannen's great-grandfather, Buford "Mad Dog" Tannen, six days after writing the letter.
+On November 12, 1955, moments after witnessing Emmett "Doc" Brown disappear in his DeLorean, Marty McFly learns that Doc was sent 70 years in the past to 1885.
+(Note: As depicted in Back to the Future Part II (1989).)
+Using information from Doc's 1885 letter, Marty and the 1955 Doc find and repair the DeLorean, hidden away by Doc in 1885, so that Marty can return to 1985.
+After finding it, Marty comes across a tombstone inscribed with Doc's name, stating that Doc was killed by Biff Tannen's great-grandfather, Buford "Mad Dog" Tannen over 80 dollars, six days after writing the letter.

-Despite the letter's warning, Marty travels back to September 2, 1885, to save Doc, arriving in the middle of a cavalry pursuit of Native Americans, but the car's fuel line is damaged in the process.
-Chased by a bear, he is knocked out and found by his Irish-born great-great-grandparents Seamus and Maggie McFly, who allow him to stay for the night.
+Despite the letter's warning, Marty travels to September 2, 1885, to save Doc, arriving in the middle of a cavalry pursuit of Native Americans.
+Marty evades the pursuit, but damages the car's fuel line.
+Chased by a bear, he is knocked unconscious and found by his Irish-born great-great-grandparents Seamus and Maggie McFly, who allow him to stay the night.
 The next morning, under the alias Clint Eastwood, Marty arrives in a newly founded Hill Valley but runs afoul of Buford and his gang.
-Buford tries hanging Marty but fails when Doc rescues him.
-Doc agrees to leave 1885 after learning his fate, but without gasoline, the DeLorean cannot reach its required 88 mph.
-He thus proposes using a steam locomotive to push the DeLorean to that speed.
+Doc rescues Marty from Buford's attempted lynching.
+Doc agrees to leave 1885 after learning his fate, but without gasoline, the DeLorean cannot reach 88 mph to time-travel.
+He proposes using a steam locomotive to push the DeLorean to that speed.

 While inspecting a rail spur, Doc saves the town's new schoolteacher Clara Clayton from falling into the ravine, averting her death from the original timeline.
-They fall in love at first sight and form a close relationship.
-At a town festival for the courthouse, Buford tries shooting Doc, but after Marty intervenes, Buford challenges him to a showdown in two days by calling him "yellow".
+They fall in love.
+At a town festival Buford tries shooting Doc, but after Marty intervenes, Buford challenges him to a showdown in two days by calling him "yellow".
 Doc urges Marty not to react to provocation, letting slip that Marty has a life changing accident in the future.